 - Games that get dogs excited, then teach them to calm down

 - Easy solutions for pulling on leash

 Fee: $20 per dog

 Does your dog drag you down the street when you try to walk her?
 Does she walk beautifully in training classes but struggle when facing “real world” challenges?
 Does she try to meet every dog she sees (when you would rather not)?
 If you answered “yes” to any of these questions, our Loose-Leash Walking workshop is for you!
-This four-week class covers basic leash-walking mechanical skills, moving attention, coping with distractions and — weather permitting — outdoor practice.
+This four-week basic beginner class covers starting leash-walking mechanical skills, moving attention, coping with distractions and — weather permitting — outdoor practice.
 Come and join us!
 Please note - this is a beginner class that will be remedial for students in our Level 2 or higher.

 This class is not intended for dogs who bark, snark, or snarl at other dogs or humans.